Beauty Pie, an online buyers’ club, picks up $100M to boost its beauty and wellness business – TechCrunch

-The beauty industry is worth some $500 million annually, and the Covid-19 pandemic has led to a sharp rise in the proportion of sales being carried out online.
+The beauty industry is worth some $500 billion annually, and the COVID-19 pandemic has led to a sharp rise in the proportion of sales being carried out online.
 Today, a London-based beauty startup is announcing a major round of funding in hopes of reaping the spoils of that trend with a direct-to-consumer online storefront selling own-label goods.

-Beauty Pie, which describes itself as a buyers club for high-end beauty and wellness products — any consumer in the U.K. or U.S. can buy direct, but when one joins the buying club either for a month (£10/$15) or a year (£59/$59), deep discounts per item kick in — has raised $100 million, funding that it will use to continue expanding into a wider set of categories, and to target users with a wider set of sales channels and more infrastructure (warehouses, more pop-up retail) to source and sell its “basics”-styled goods, typified by clean and simple, no-frills packaging with a focus on product inside.
+Beauty Pie, which describes itself as a buyers’ club for high-end beauty and wellness products — any consumer in the U.K. or U.S. can buy direct, but when one joins the buying club either for a month (£10/$15) or a year (£59/$59), deep discounts per item kick in — has raised $100 million, funding that it will use to continue expanding into a wider set of categories, and to target users with a wider set of sales channels and more infrastructure (warehouses, more pop-up retail) to source and sell its “basics”-styled goods, typified by clean and simple, no-frills packaging with a focus on the product inside.

-“I don’t believe in business models where you spend tons on marketing,” Canadian founder and CEO Marcia Kilgore said in an interview.
-“So we want to focus the funding on opening new warehouses, moving into new territories, and maybe some pop-ups.
+“I don’t believe in business models where you spend tons on marketing,” Canadian founder Marcia Kilgore said in an interview.
+“So we want to focus the funding on opening new warehouses, moving into new territories and maybe some pop-ups.
 We are Sephora meets Costco.”

 The funding — a Series B — is being co-led by Index Ventures and Insight Partners, with previous backers Balderton Capital, General Catalyst and Latitude VC (a sister fund to London-based seed investor LocalGlobe) also participating.
 Beauty Pie, founded in 2016, has now raised $170 million to date.
-It’s not disclosing its valuation, but from what we understand estimates on PitchBook of $1.33 billion are not accurate (close sources tell us that the valuation is under $1 billion currently).
+It’s not disclosing its valuation, but from what we understand, estimates on PitchBook of $1.33 billion are not accurate (close sources tell us that the valuation is less than $1 billion currently).

 Beauty products are for many a very discretionary purchase, and that is even more the case for the higher end of that market — expensive and luxury brands.
-Skincare, cosmetics, hair products, and the rest are not in the same category of essentials as food, and if you do absolutely need a product, there are very cheap alternatives always available.
+Skincare, cosmetics, hair products and the rest are not in the same category of essentials as food, and if you do absolutely need a product, there are very cheap alternatives always available.

 The key to Beauty Pie’s model is that it sources and buys in high-end products from a range of producers and sells them under its own private label.
 Not unlike Amazon in its own private-label endeavors and how it combines this with its own Prime buying club model, this lets Beauty Pie sell products that compete with the best on the market, while also undercutting those high-end brands in the process.
 It says typical mark-ups for brands are 10x the cost of making a product.